Create a Healthy Summer Camp Experience for Your Child

-Committed to Keeping Your Child Healthy While at Camp
+Keeping Your Child Healthy While at Camp

 Camp can be a great experience for you and your child.
-Be sure to do your homework to make sure you are choosing a camp that is a good fit for you and your child.
+Be sure to do your homework to make sure you are choosing one that is a good fit for you and your child.
 When you are confident that you have chosen the right camp and that your child is ready, you can send them off with peace of mind.

 American Camp Association